Do you believe that Jesus’ blood is enough for your transformation? Or do you believe you need to earn healing, salvation, and authority?

 Jesus gave us the power of the Holy Spirit when we got saved.
 Therefore, if you are struggling with lust, negative thoughts, shame, guilt, etc. you are not allowing the Holy Spirit to perfect your emotions.
 In my life, I realized I wanted to lie or manipulate when I was scared.
-That realization helped me to realize I didn’t trust God in certain areas.
+That realization helped me to see I didn’t trust God nor did I give him control in certain areas.
 When I became aware, I was able to practice faith and patience in the areas that were overwhelming me.
 I sought mentorship and meditated on verses that reminded me of God’s faithfulness.

 #3 You Must Die To Self Effort — Human Strength!

 When Christ Jesus died on the Cross and you accepted him as your Lord and Savior, He defeated the devil’s grasp on your life.
 Works of the flesh such as fasting and praying in your own strength will not solve the whole problem.
-Fasting and praying should be done to renew your mind and surrender to God’s awesomeness!
+Such fasting is aimed to beg God to do something he has ALREADY done.
+Instead, fasting and praying should be done to renew your mind and surrender to God’s awesomeness!

-To renew your mind, you must learn the ways of the Spirit and forget the ways of the flesh.
-What does that mean?
-You may need to learn to trust God when you are afraid instead of manipulating, controlling, and rebelling.
+Start your process by trusting God when you are afraid instead of doing it yourself through manipulation, control, and rebellion.
 Or, you may need to repent instead of blaming others when you feel guilt or shame.
 And, you may need to forgive yourself and stop thinking about what you did wrong after you repented.
 Your issue might not be listed above, but you must address it with God to get healing.

 #4 You have the Holy Spirit!